 Fire Cider Oxymel Helps Warm Up the Body and soothe scratchy throat!

 Fire Cider Oxymel is my favorite recipe for colds and flu.
-First, I use it when my throat starts to feel scratchy.
-I take a tablespoon of it straight, not diluted in water.
+I use it immediately when my throat starts to feel scratchy.
+Usually, I take a tablespoon of oxymel straight, not diluted in water.
 The taste is so intense!
-Sweet, sour, and pungent all at once.
-Second, I like to take it when I feel cold and just can’t warm up.
-I might feel chills at the beginning of a cold or because I got cold outdoors.
-In either case, this recipe works wonders in dispersing the heat from the center to the body’s periphery.
-And third, I take a teaspoon a day preventatively during the cold and flu season.
+Sweet, sour, spicy, and hot all at once.
+If it’s too much for you or giving it to a child (older than two years old only), you can dilute it in water.

 Health Benefits Of Apple Cider Vinegar: